aavinashmeher/ML-Hackathons/ValueLabs ML Hiring Challenge/README.md

 MCQs are a widely question format that is used for general assessment on domain knowledge of candidates.
 Most of the MCQs are created as paragraphs-based questions.

 A paragraph or code snippet forms the base of such questions.
 The questions are created based on three or four options from which one option is the correct answer.
-The othe remaining options are called the distractors which means that these options ar eneares to the correct answer but are not correct.
+The other remaining options are called the distractors which means that these options are nearest to the correct answer but are not correct.

 We are provided with training dataset of questions, answers, and distractors to build and train an **NLP** model.
 The **test** dataset contains questions and answers.
 We are required to use your NLP model to create up to **three** distractors for each question-answer combination provided in the Test data.